sandewt/plg_user_lastvisit/README.md

 # Last Visit date plugin for Joomla 4.3

-This plugin shows a message with the last visit date after a login in the frontend.
+*This plugin shows a message with the last visit date after a login in the frontend.*

+The last visit date in the meaning of previous visitors date.

+Note: Joomla talks about the last visited date on a new login.

 # Configuration / Features